No Wall, No Embassy Move, And, Oh Yeah, We’re Staying In Afghanistan

 The decision, which Trump’s military advisers had pushed for, worried his supporters who fear that the firing of top aide Steve Bannon will allow the “establishment” and moderates to assert themselves in the White House.

-“Now it’s the generals turn,” said a prominent Republican National Committee member and Bannon backer who spoke on condition of anonymity.
+“Now it’s the generals’ turn,” said a prominent Republican National Committee member and Bannon-backer who spoke on condition of anonymity.

 Bannon had opposed a troop increase and instead had favored outsourcing the war to contractors.

-“I see an emerging Schwarzenegger metamorphosis,” the RNC member added, referring to the actor turned governor in California who ran as a Republican but then pushed a number of moderate, even liberal policies after his election.
+“I see an emerging [Arnold] Schwarzenegger metamorphosis,” the RNC member added, referring to the actor-turned-governor in California who ran as a Republican but then pushed a number of moderate, even liberal policies in office.

 Another top RNC member, also speaking on condition of anonymity, had a simple explanation for Trump’s many reversals since taking office: “Overtaken by reality.”

+Trump himself said Monday night that “my original instinct was to pull out, and historically I like following my instincts.
+But all my life, I have heard that decisions are much different when you sit behind the desk in the Oval Office.
+In other words, when you are president of the United States.”

-Trump’s decision to escalate rather than abandon what is now the nation’s longest-running war mirrors the actions of his predecessor, Democrat Barack Obama.
+His decision to escalate rather than abandon what is now the nation’s longest-running war mirrors the actions of his predecessor, Democrat Barack Obama.
 Obama campaigned in 2008 on ending the wars in Afghanistan and Iraq, which began in 2001 and 2003, respectively.

-But Obama, in his first term, approved a massive “surge” in Afghanistan to roll back Taliban gains and strengthen the U.S.-backed government before rapidly withdrawing almost all U.S. forces during his second term.
+But in his first term, Obama approved a massive “surge” in Afghanistan to roll back Taliban gains and strengthen the U.S.-backed government before rapidly withdrawing almost all U.S. forces during his second term.

 Trump in those years supported Obama’s decision: “I agree with Pres.
 Obama on Afghanistan.
 We should have a speedy withdrawal.
 Why should we keep wasting our money ― rebuild the U.S.!” he wrote in early 2013.